Scroll to top

 Bodyguard Hire

-Licensed close protection officers with Nairobi operational experience.
+Licensed close protection officers with Nairobi operational experience and counter-terrorism awareness.

 Executive Protection